babashka/pod-babashka-parcera/README.md

 ### Zipper

-Walk all the nodes and print the parcera AST + code, except when it's a whitespace node.
+Walk all the nodes and print the parcera AST + sexpr, except when it's a whitespace node.

 ``` clojure